gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 # Patterns for composable concurrent pipelines in Go

 The undersigned came into the world of Go from Python, which is quite prevalent in the field of bioinformatics.
 In Python one can easily write composable lazy-evaluated pipelines of string processing operations using the generator syntax built into the language.
-The nice thing with generators is that they use less memory - but more even more importantly - *constant* amount of memory, which is very important when processing very large datasets that might not even fit in RAM.
+The nice thing with generators is that they use less memory - but more even more importantly - *constant* amount of memory, which is very important when processing very large data sets that might not even fit in RAM.
 In addition they tend to be a tad faster than their eager counterparts too.

 ## Generators in Python